virtual-labs/exp-rebound-hammer-test-iitd/experiment/procedure.md

 3. Press the test hammer plunger at exactly right angles to the surface of the concrete being tested.
 After impactread the rebound value.
 <br>

-4. Take a minimum of six rebound readingsaround each point of observation with at least 20 mm distance from each other.Average of these readings after deleting outliers as per IS/ISO:16269 (2016) becomes the rebound index for the point of observation.
+4. Take a minimum of six rebound readings around each point of observation with at least 20 mm distance from each other.
+Average of these readings after deleting outliers as per IS/ISO:16269 (2016) becomes the rebound index for the point of observation.
 <br>
 5. Convert the rebound index to compressive strength by using the calibration chart.
 <br><br>